AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

 1. In the Platform UI, open the **Luma Loyalty Schema**
 1. In **[!UICONTROL Schema Properties]**, toggle the **Profile** switch
-1. In the confirmation modal, press the Enable button to confirm
+1. In the confirmation modal, press the **[!UICONTROL Enable]** button to confirm
+1. Click the **[!UICONTROL Save]** button to save your changes

     >[!IMPORTANT]
     >
     >Once a schema is enabled for Profile, it cannot be disabled or deleted.
 Also, fields cannot be removed from the schema after this point.
-These implications are important to keep in mind later on when you are working with your own data in your own Production environment.
+These implications are important to keep in mind later on when you are working with your own data in your Production environment.
 You should be using a development sandbox in this tutorial and of course the entire sandbox can be deleted at any time.
-1. Click the **[!UICONTROL Save]** button to save your changes.

     ![Profile Toggle](assets/profile-loyalty-enableSchema.png)

 Easy right?
 Repeat the steps above for these other schema:

+1. Luma Product Catalog Schema
 1. Luma Offline Purchase Event Schema
 1. Luma Web Events Schema (on the confirmation modal, check the box "Data for this schema will contain a primary identity in the identityMap field.")
-1. Luma Product Catalog Schema

 ## Enable schemas for Real-time Customer Profile using Platform API